 Finally, be sure to 🚽 as much as you comfortably can right before going to bed.

-To decrease bedroom humidity, first check that you’re not leaving windows open since it’s the outside air that brings it in.
+To decrease bedroom humidity, first check that you’re not leaving windows open that let the humid outdoor air in.
 Then try one of these two tactics:

-If you sleep in a noisy environment, buy a noise machine.
-It’ll create a constant, low-volume “white noise” that will mask the inconsistent sounds you hear at night.
-This is helpful because it's actually not a low level of ambient noise that prevents you from falling asleep, but rather noise that intermittently starts and stops, e.g. sirens and, dogs barking (study, study).
-A noise machine works by masking the inconsistency.
+If you sleep in a noisy environment, try a noise machine.
+It’ll create a constant, low-volume “white noise” that masks the inconsistent sounds you hear at night.
+This is helpful because it's actually not a low level of ambient noise that prevents you from falling asleep as much as it is noise that intermittently starts and stops, e.g. sirens and, dogs barking (study, study).
+A noise machine works by hopefully drowning out all the inconsistency.

-Have a hard time falling asleep ("insomnia")?
-Try these tips:
+Do you have a hard time falling asleep ("insomnia")?
+Perhaps this can help:

-When you enter your email below, the cheat sheet is immediately emailed to you so you can more easily reference it.
-You'll also get my upcoming guides a couple months early.
-(Future topics include how to speak Chinese, play piano, and write fiction!)
+When you enter your email, the cheat sheet is immediately emailed to you so you can more easily reference it.
+I will not send you any other emails.

 📝 Exercise form notes.